Saikiran-2017/rag-document-retrieval/README.md

 Retrieved chunks are injected into the prompt as labeled blocks: **[SOURCE 1]**, **[SOURCE 2]**, and so on.
 Each block includes metadata lines (chunk id, file name, path, page) and a **Text:** section that is the only part the model is told to treat as evidence.

 The UI lists the same chunks as structured **sources** (aligned with those numbers).
 The model is asked to cite **[SOURCE *N*]** when it uses a passage and to give a fixed *cannot answer* response if the text does not support an answer.
-That reduces—but does not mathematically guarantee—hallucinations; production systems still need review, evaluation, and monitoring.
+That reduces hallucinations but is not mathematically guaranteed; production systems still need review, evaluation, and monitoring.

 ---